fuzzyhandle/artifactory-user-plugins/archive/archiveOldArtifacts/README.md

 ### Available 'time period' archive policies: ###

-- `lastModified` - the last time the artifact was modified
+- `lastModifiedDays` - the last time the artifact was modified
-- `lastUpdated` - the last time the artifact was updated
+- `lastUpdatedDays` - the last time the artifact was updated
-- `created` - the creation date of the artifact
+- `createdDays` - the creation date of the artifact
-- `lastDownloaded` - the last time the artifact was downloaded
+- `lastDownloadedDays` - the last time the artifact was downloaded
 - `age` - the age of the artifact

 NOTE: the time period archive policies are all specified in number of days